 The Type 1 Diabetes (T1D) Consortium is a public-private partnership partnership initiated in March 2017.
 Currently membership is composed of the following industry and foundation members: The Leona M. and Harry B. Helmsley Charitable Trust; Janssen Research & Development, LLC; JDRF International; Novo Nordisk; and Provention Bio.
 Membership also comprises academic partners and advisors from the NIH.

-By 2050, the number of individuals diagnosed with T1D in the US alone is projected to more than triple.
+By 2050, the number of individuals diagnosed with T1D in the U.S. alone is projected to more than triple.
 The ability to screen for risk and stage of T1D prior to the appearance of symptoms presents a valuable opportunity to delay, and ultimately prevent, symptomatic T1D.
 Islet autoantibodies are a series of blood-based biomarkers that are tied to the progression of T1D and have the potential to identify those patients who will likely progress to symptomatic T1D.
-By employing the resources of all its members, and engaging with regulatory agencies at each step of the process, C-Path’s T1D Consortium will work to qualify islet autoimmunity antibodies as prognostic biomarkers to be used in the development of therapies to ultimately prevent T1D.
+By employing the resources of all its members, and engaging with regulatory agencies at each step of the process, C-Path’s T1D Consortium will work to qualify islet autoimmunity antibodies as enrichment biomarkers to be used in the development of therapies to ultimately prevent T1D.

 The initial goal of the T1D Consortium is to achieve the regulatory endorsement (from both the U.S. Food and Drug Administration and the European Medicines Agency) of the islet autoantibodies as enrichment biomarkers in clinical trials to identify subjects in early stages of the disease with a high risk of disease progression to symptomatic.